MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1416-Emergency-Agricultural-Disaster-Assistance-Programs/subpart-B-Emergency-Assistance-Livestock-Honeybees-FarmRaised-Fish-Program/section-1416.102.md

 *Lamb* means a sheep less than 1 year old.

-*Livestock owner* means one having legal ownership of the livestock for which benefits are being requested on the day of the eligible adverse weather or eligible loss condition.
+*Livestock owner* means one having legal ownership of the livestock for which benefits are being requested during the 60 calendar days before the eligible adverse weather or eligible loss condition.

 *Nanny* means a female goat.

 *Newborn livestock* means livestock that are within 10 calendar days of the date of birth.

-*Non-adult beef cattle* means a beef breed bovine animal that does not meet the definition of adult beef cow or bull.
-Non-adult beef cattle are further delineated by weight categories of either less than 400 pounds or 400 pounds or more on or before the beginning date of the eligible adverse weather or eligible loss condition that caused death.
-For a loss other than death, means a bovine animal less than 2 years old that that weighed 500 pounds or more on or before the beginning date of the eligible adverse weather or eligible loss condition.
+*Non-adult beef cattle* means a weaned beef breed bovine animal that on or before the beginning date of the eligible adverse weather or eligible loss condition does not meet the definition of adult beef cow or bull.

-*Non-adult beefalo* means a hybrid of beef and bison that does not meet the definition of adult beefalo cow or bull.
-Non-adult beefalo are further delineated by weight categories of either less than 400 pounds or 400 pounds or more on or before the beginning date of the eligible adverse weather or eligible loss condition that caused death.
-For a loss other than death, means an animal of those breeds that is less than 2 years old that weighed 500 pounds or more on or before the beginning date of the eligible adverse weather or eligible loss condition.
+*Non-adult beefalo* means a weaned hybrid of beef and bison that on or before the beginning date of the eligible adverse weather or eligible loss condition does not meet the definition of adult beefalo cow or bull.

-*Non-adult buffalo or bison* means an animal of those breeds that does not meet the definition of adult buffalo or adult bison cow or bull.
-Non-adult buffalo or bison are further delineated by weight categories of either less than 400 pounds or 400 pounds or more on or before the beginning date of the eligible adverse weather or eligible loss condition that caused death.
-For a loss other than death, means an animal of those breeds that is less than 2 years old that weighed 500 pounds or more on or before the beginning date of the eligible adverse weather or eligible loss condition.
+*Non-adult buffalo or bison* means a weaned animal of those breeds that on or before the beginning date of the eligible adverse weather or loss condition does not meet the definition of adult buffalo or adult bison cow or bull.

-*Non-adult dairy cattle* means a bovine dairy breed animal used for the purpose of providing milk for human consumption that does not meet the definition of adult dairy cow or bull.
-Non-adult dairy cattle are further delineated by weight categories of either less than 400 pounds or 400 pounds or more on or before the beginning date of the eligible adverse weather or eligible loss condition that caused death.
-For a loss other than death, means a bovine dairy breed animal used for the purpose of providing milk for human consumption that is less than 2 years old that weighed 500 pounds or more on or before the beginning date of the eligible adverse weather or eligible loss condition.
+*Non-adult dairy cattle* means a weaned bovine animal of a breed used for the purpose of providing milk for human consumption that on or before the beginning date of the eligible adverse weather or eligible loss condition does not meet the definition of adult dairy cow or bull.

 *Normal grazing period* means, as determined by FSA, with respect to a specific type of grazing land or pastureland in the county, the period during the calendar year when grazing animals receive daily nutrients and satisfy net energy requirements without supplemental feed.

-*Normal mortality* means the numerical amount, computed by a percentage of expected livestock, honeybee colony and farm-raised fish deaths, by category, that normally occur during a program year for a producer, as established for the area by the FSA State Committee for livestock and farm-raised fish, and as established nationwide by the Deputy Administrator for honeybee colonies.
+*Normal mortality* means the numerical amount, computed by a percentage of expected honeybee colony and farm-raised fish deaths, by category, that normally occur during a program year for a producer, as established for the area by the FSA State Committee for farm-raised fish, and as established nationwide by the Deputy Administrator for honeybee colonies.

-*Poultry* means domesticated chickens, turkeys, ducks, and geese.
-Poultry are further delineated into categories by sex, age, and purpose of production as determined by FSA.

-*Program year* means from October 1 through September 30 of the fiscal year in which the loss occurred.
+*Program year* means for 2019 from October 1, 2018, through December 31, 2019; for 2020 and subsequent years, the program year is the same as the calendar year, January 1 through December 31.

 *Ram* means a male sheep.

 *Reliable record* means any non-verifiable record available that reasonably supports the eligible loss, as determined acceptable by the COC.

-*Sheep* means a domesticated, ruminant mammal of the genus Ovis.
-Sheep are further defined by sex (rams and ewes) and age (lambs) for purposes of dividing into categories for loss calculations.
+*Sheep* means a weaned domesticated, ruminant mammal of the genus Ovis.

-*Swine* means a domesticated omnivorous pig, hog, or boar.
-Swine for purposes of dividing into categories for loss calculations are further delineated into categories by sex and weight as determined by FSA.

 *U.S. Drought Monitor* is a system for classifying drought severity according to a range of abnormally dry to exceptional drought.
 It is a collaborative effort between Federal and academic partners, produced on a weekly basis, to synthesize multiple indices, outlooks, and drought impacts on a map and in narrative form.
 This synthesis of indices is reported by the National Drought Mitigation Center at *http://droughtmonitor.unl.edu.* Should an eligible area not be covered by the U.S. Drought Monitor, the Deputy Administrator, in consultation with appropriate weather-related agencies and experts, will establish procedures for rating drought intensity using the same range of categories as the U.S. Drought Monitor and use this information in place of the missing data for eligibility purposes.

+*Unweaned livestock* means an animal not weaned from mother's milk or milk replacement to other nourishment.
+For ELAP purposes, unweaned livestock does not include turkeys, ducks, chickens, and geese.

-*Verifiable record* means a document provided by the producer that can be verified by the County Committee (COC) through an independent source and is used to substantiate the claimed loss.
+*Verifiable record* means a document provided by the producer that can be verified by the County Committee (COC) through an independent source.

 [79 FR 21097, Apr.
 14, 2014, as amended at 79 FR 57721, Sept.
 26, 2014; 79 FR 74571, Dec.
 15, 2014; 83 FR 49464, Oct.
-2, 2018]
+2, 2018; 85 FR 10963, Feb.
+26, 2020]